stephenalexbrowne/zoom/README.md

-zoom
+Zoom
 ====

+A fast and lightweight ORM for Go and Redis.

-This repository has moved to github.com/albrow/zoom
+This repository has moved to [github.com/albrow/zoom](https://github.com/albrow/zoom).